shanebdavis/Babel-Bridge/README.md

 MyParser.node_class(:foo) do
   # class_eval inside the rule's Node-class
 end

-# create one more instances of your parser
-parser = MyParser.new

 # parses Text starting with the MyParser.root_rule
 # The root_rule is defined automatically by the first rule defined, but can be set by: